anacarsi/ss24_ReinforcementLearning_BomberMan/README.md

 The agent operates in a discrete step environment where it can perform actions such as moving, dropping bombs, or waiting.
 The agent learns through reinforcement learning techniques, adapting its strategy based on the game state and feedback from the environment.

+Our first agent (deep q-learning) presented for our project can be found in branch qdeepleaning -> agent_code/DALBomber/ Our second agent (q-learning) presented four our project can be found in branch qlearning -> agent_code/my_agent/

 ### Key Features

 - Efficient navigation to collect coins.